aboutaha12/Luenberger-s-observer/README.md

 We then splitted the data set into a training set and a test set (with a test size of $20\%$).Then, we prepossessed the data from the training set with a MinMaxScaler Transformation using the minimum and the maximum for each dimension in the data set to make all the components of the data set in $[0,1]$.

-### Run:
+###  What you should execute:
-In order to create the final datasets preprocessed run the script   .The last lines will save the train and test sets.
+In order to create the final datasets preprocessed run the script "2-Datasets_generation.py" .The last lines will save the train and test sets.
 The lines 114-117 save the arrays min_x,max_x,min_z and max_z that represents the minimum and maximum of each component for the train set and are necessary for the preprocessing each time.
+For the dataset used here, you can already find these arrays in the repository.

 ## Third step:
 Train of the neural network.